Mahtabracer/sportscarrent/README.md

-# Rev X Rent
+# Sportscar Rent

-Rev X Rent is a modern, full-featured car rental platform built with Next.js, React, and MongoDB.
+Sportscar Rent is a modern, full-featured car rental platform built with Next.js, React, and MongoDB.
 It offers a seamless experience for both customers and administrators, supporting car rentals, user management, order processing, and more.
 The platform is designed for flexibility, scalability, and ease of use, with a focus on both individual and group rentals.

 ## 🚗 New: Pickup Request System & Admin Panel
 - **Pickup Request System:** Anyone can request a car pickup (with or without an account).
 Requests include customer info, pickup/drop locations, time, car category, and headcount.